ddddamian/100-days-of-code/log.md

 ### Day 6: January 06, 2018

 **Today's Progress**: Finished work on the "School Catalogue" freeform project on "codecademy".
+Started "codecademy" lesson on "Browser Compatibility and Transpilation".
 Read chapter ... of "The Phoenix Project".

 **Thoughts** Continuing....